geokyr/diploma-thesis/notes.md

 ### 4) Architecture

 * Keep components minimal and decoupled.
 Assume **Docker + docker-compose**.
 There is already the `thesis/` folder with the code for the experiments, dataset simulation, feature engineering, model training, evaluation, etc. It is installed editable on the root environment so we can do global imports with safety.
 There is a `pyproject.toml` file containing dependencies for the following possible containers: backend, frontend, predictor, drift.
 You can use this as a starting point, together with the `docker-compose.yml` file, to plan the architecture.
 There is also an `appdata` folder set up, including data, logs, and models folders, that we can use and volume mount to the containers.
-* We will probably be based on **these containers**:
+* We can probably start with **these containers**:
   1. **backend** (FastAPI + Uvicorn): simulation clock, orchestration, metrics updates, notifications, REST control (`/start`, `/pause`, `/resume`, `/restart`).
   2. **predictor-eta** (FastAPI + Uvicorn): model loading, data loading, data preprocessing for single predict, `/predict`, `/retrain`, `/status`, `/load`.
 Later: `predictor-fuel`, `predictor-stops`.
   3. **frontend** (Dash/Plotly + Gunicorn): admin dashboard with live charts & notifications; later: user map tab.
   4. **drift-service** (River + FastAPI + Uvicorn): consumes absolute errors per sample per model; returns state transitions/events when drift is detected.
-  5. **redis**: optional, but probably helps with some state and storing metrics for the running simulation, as an easy to implement and efficient solution, without much overhead, and can be used for other things if you judge it necessary.
+  5. **redis**: probably helps with some state and storing metrics for the running simulation, as an easy to implement and efficient solution, without much overhead, and can be used for other things if you judge it necessary, as a faster alternative to filesystem storage.
 * **Storage**:
-  * **Datasets** (Parquet) volume: `appdata/data/{test,rain}-trips.parquet`.
+  * **Datasets** (Parquet) volume: `appdata/data/<task>/trips.parquet`.
   * **Model registry** volume: `appdata/models/<task>/<version>/<model_name>.joblib` and `appdata/models/<task>/latest.txt → <version>` pointer.
   * **Logs** volume: `appdata/logs/<service_name>/`.